Wireless network privacy notice

 For how long does the University keep your data?

-We will keep your information for no longer than 2 years in accordance with our Records Retention Schedule.
+We will keep your information for no longer than two years in accordance with our Records Retention Schedule.

 As a data subject, you have a number of rights.
 You can: